MicrosoftDocs/Viva/Viva/topics/topic-experiences-discovery.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to administer topic discovery in Microsoft Topics.
+description: Learn how to administer topic discovery in Topics.
 ---

-# Manage topic discovery in Microsoft Topics
+# Manage topic discovery in Topics

 You can manage topic discovery settings in the [Microsoft 365 admin center](https://admin.microsoft.com).
 You must be a global administrator or SharePoint administrator to perform these tasks.